-A. An employee absent from work for three (3) consecutive days who is not on an approved leave forfeits his employments rights, his seniority rights, and may be terminated from employment with WSF.
+A. An employee absent from work for three (3) consecutive days who is not on an approved leave forfeits their employments rights, their seniority rights, and may be terminated from employment with WSF.
 Before this occurs, the employee shall be informed via a Loudermill meeting notice and be given an opportunity to attend the meeting.
-A five (5) day notice by registered letter to the employee's payroll address shall be deemed adequate, whether or not the employee signs for the letter.
+A five (5) day notice by registered letter to the employee's most recently updated address on file with Human Resources shall be deemed adequate, whether or not the employee signs for the letter.
 It is the employee's responsibility to maintain the correct address in Human Resources.

-DISCIPLINE
+ARTICLE 7 DISCIPLINE